 With so many delicious ways to use garlic in your daily diet, don’t wait for science to confirm its usefulness in treating this or that disease.
 Serve it often because you love the taste.
 Mince it into salad dressings; add it to casseroles, soups, and stews; give your pizzas a garlic topping.

 If you can’t tolerate the flavor of raw or lightly cooked garlic, try roasted garlic for an ambrosial treat.
 The sharp flavor mellows, and the flesh becomes soft and easy to spread or blend into dips, soups, casseroles, or sandwich fillings.
-Try our delicious recipe for Roasted Garlic Bulbs.

 Photo Credit: Thinkstock